-DUC Days are an opportunity to immerse you and your classroom in the thought and life of a historic university for a morning or afternoon.
-Be enchanted by the castle-like architecture, experience a lively discussion with a professional philosopher or theologian, chat with staff and students over lunch ... we hope you accept our offer to experience warm DUC hospitality and the opportunity to be enlightened together as we probe life’s important questions.
+DUC Days are an opportunity to immerse yourself and your class in the day-to-day life of a historic university for a morning or afternoon.
+Be enchanted by the castle-like architecture, experience a lively discussion with a professional philosopher or theologian, chat with staff and students over lunch … we hope you accept our offer to experience warm DUC hospitality and the opportunity to be enlightened together as we probe life’s important questions.

 - Experience 800 years of teaching excellence